Saturday’s EF4 tornado in Iowa rated state’s strongest since 2013

 5 Injury, 6 Fatality pic.twitter.com/mvfd1lspey

-- The tornado is the first EF4 in the state of Iowa since Oct.
+- The tornado was the first EF4 in Iowa since Oct.
 4, 2013.
 Eleven tornadoes formed that day, including an EF4 in Woodbury County that tracked 25 miles.
-That tornado also produced 170 mph winds.
+That tornado also produced 170-mph winds.

-- It is the deadliest tornado to occur in Iowa since 2008, when an EF5 in Butler County claimed nine lives on its nearly 16-mile path.
+- It was the deadliest tornado to occur in Iowa since 2008, when an EF5 in Butler County killed nine on its nearly 16-mile path.
 Maximum winds peaked around 205 mph.

-- The tornado had the longest path length of any in Iowa since June 7, 1984.
+- The tornado had the longest path of any in Iowa since June 7, 1984.
 The Winterset tornado traveled a whopping 69.5 miles over the course of an hour and 35 minutes.
-That gives an average forward speed of 44 mph.
+That is an average forward speed of 44 mph.
 The 1984 tornado carved a 117-mile path through southern Iowa.

 The strongest tornado to form so early in the United States so far north